fondlykip/chicago_taxi_data/README.md

 We also define 2 Docker managed volumes, one for airflow's logs, and one for the 'remote-storage' volume, which for the sake of this exercise will act as a proxy to cloud storage solutions.

-Most images are simply based of one of the available standard Docker base images.
+Most images are simply based off of standard Docker base images.
 However, for the Airflow Schedular, Web Server, and the app_service API host, Dockerfiles have also been included to give a little more configuration where needed.

 The Dockerfiles for these services can be found at:
- - airflow_scheduler: `./docker/scheduler/Dockerfile`
+ - airflow_scheduler: `docker/scheduler/Dockerfile`
- - airflow_webservice: `./docker/web_server/Dockerfile`
+ - airflow_webservice: `docker/web_server/Dockerfile`
- - app_server: `./src/self_service_api/Dockerfile`
+ - app_server: `src/self_service_api/Dockerfile`

 All code for the Airflow pipelines can be found in `src/pipelines/`:
  - `sql/` - Files containing SQL code for PSQL